Do you want to create landing pages for any domain on a single WordPress website?

 What Is WordPress Domain Mapping?

-Domain mapping is the process of making sure your domain name connects to the web host server where your WordPress site’s files are located.
+WordPress domain mapping is the process of making sure your domain name connects to the web host server where your WordPress site’s files are.

 You might need to do this if: